seniorcorel/fnd-ivs-auction-demo-simple/README.md

 ## 1. Attach permissions to your account

-*What is permissions?*
+*What are permissions?*
 You need to allow your account/user to use the AWS Services for retrieving & editing data.
 If you already have access, you can skip this part!

 To add policies, you can either:

-- A. attach an AdministratorAccess policy to yourself
+- A. Attach an AdministratorAccess policy to yourself
-- B. attach an IVS and IVS Chat policy to yourself
+- B. Attach an IVS and IVS Chat policy to yourself

 ### A. Attach an AdministratorAccess policy to yourself